Southwest 737 MAX makes emergency landing, says computer system not to blame

 "The crew followed protocol and safely landed back at the airport," Southwest said in a statement.

-Southwest Flight 8701 returned to Orlando International Airport just before 3.00pm (3.00am Singapore time Wednesday) after pilots reported a performance issue with one of the engines, the airline said.
+Southwest Flight 8701 returned to Orlando International Airport just before 3 p.m.
+ET (1900 GMT) after pilots reported a performance issue with one of the engines, the airline said.

 The flight was scheduled to fly from Orlando to a logistics airport in Victorville, California, near the Mojave desert, where Southwest began flying its fleet of 34 MAX jets for storage.